Rated: R Some bloody images, pervasive language and violence

 SYNOPSIS: With an idea of extreme tourism, six friends travel with a Russian tour guide to the city of Prypiat, the former home to the workers of the Chernobyl nuclear reactors and the site of the meltdown.
 While at the city and the surrounding nuclear installation site, they realize that they are not alone.

-visual effects supervisor of the Joe Hill Lock and Key television pilot and Let Me In, Bradley Parker is no stranger to film.
+REVIEW: Second unit director and visual effects supervisor of the Joe Hill Lock and Key television pilot and Let Me In, Bradley Parker is no stranger to film.
 Chernobyl Diaries presents as the first film that Parker has the lead as director.
 Based on a screen concept by Oren Peli (Paranormal Activity 3) and a script by the grandsons of Dick Van Dyke, Shane and Carey (The Day the Earth Stopped, Mega Python vs. Gatoroid), we are hopefully going to be treated to a film as original as the European travel stopper Hostel by Eli Roth and the American Southwest travel stopper The Hills Have Eyes.

 Chris (Jesse McCartney, Locke & Key), his girlfriend Natalie (Olivia Dudley, The Dictator), and her recently dumped girlfriend Amanda (Devin Kelley, The Chicago Code), during their trek through Europe, stop off in Kiev to visit Chris' brother Paul (Jonathan Sadowski, Friday the 13th).
 Wanting to make Chris' stay into an experience, Paul sets up an extreme tourism trip to the town of Prypiat, which had served as the community for the workers of the Chernobyl nuclear reactors prior to the reactor meltdown that forced all of the workers, residents, and families to evacuate at a moment's notice, leaving everything behind.
 Led by Uri (Dimitri Diatchenko, Get Smart) of Uri's Extreme Tourism, the quartet of friends, along with backpackers Michael (Nathan Phillips, Wolf Creek) and Zoe (Ingrid Bolsø Berdal, the upcoming Hansel and Gretel: Witch Hunters), travel to the checkpoint outside of the town where Uri tries to convince the guards to let them past.
 When they are rebuffed by the checkpoint guards, Uri gets the tour group to the town through a little used and bumpy access road.
 Once in town, Uri leads the group through the grounds and buildings, pointing out significant historical points and photo opportunities.
 Once their couple of hours is up and the evening sun fades, Uri loads them up into the tour van and tries to start the engine.
 With the electrical leads to the engine's distributor cap stripped away, the entire group finds itself stranded in the town with no communications and no way to get back to civilization.
 One by one, each member of the group finds themselves facing unknown dangers in animal and possibly human forms.